mattt/GroundControl/README.md

 # GroundControl
 **Remote configuration for iOS**

-> Break free of the two-week tyranny of the App Store approval process!

 Many developers don't realize that they are allowed to remotely control the behavior of their app (provided that the application isn't downloading any new code).

 GroundControl gives you a dead-simple way to remotely configure your app, allowing you to add things like [feature flags](http://code.flickr.com/blog/2009/12/02/flipping-out/), impromptu [A/B tests](http://en.wikipedia.org/wiki/A/B_testing), or a simple ["message of the day"](http://en.wikipedia.org/wiki/Motd_%28Unix%29).